HOW TO CHOOSE A RING

 Choose a Gemstone

-Whether you select a diamond, precious gemstone, or semiprecious gemstone for your ring, it will depend on both personal preference and budget.
+Whether you select a diamond, precious gemstone, or semiprecious gemstone for your ring, will depend on both personal preference and budget.

-Today, white diamond is without a doubt the most popular choice for engagement rings.
+Today, a white diamond is without a doubt the most popular choice for engagement rings.
 Diamonds offer incredible brilliance and unmatched durability, both highly desirable qualities for jewelry.

 Colored gemstones offer a wide variety of hues, from the deep blood red of ruby to the vibrant sky blue of blue topaz.
 Couples often choose colored stones because it has personal significance, whether it’s her birthstone, favorite color, or representative of something meaningful.